William Hamlet the Elder

 The following year found Hamlet working in Oxford.
 He advertised in the Oxford Journal (21 November 1789) using the strapline ‘Encouraged by their Majesties’.
 It is interesting that he was still only charging 2s.
 6d. for a basic silhouette on card and 10s.
 6d. for a full-length silhouette on glass.

 Apart from the birth in Salisbury of his youngest child in 1792, William Hamlet effectively disappears from public life during the 1790s.
 There are no known examples of silhouettes from this period and no advertisements have been traced.
 Did he take up a more regular position in order to support his growing family?
 Might he have focused on teaching drawing?
-Maybe he moved abroad?
+Maybe he travelled abroad?

 At some point the family moved from Salisbury to Bath.
 Hamlet’s eldest son, also named William, was married at St Michael’s Church in Bath on 10 August 1801.
 (The Abbey Church was being repaired at this time.)
-William Jnr’s wife, Sarah Fox, came from Salisbury: presumably the couple had met and courted there before the family’s removal to Bath?
-Like her mother-in-law, Sarah was illiterate.
+William Jnr’s wife, Jane Fox, came from Salisbury: presumably the couple had met and courted there before the family’s removal to Bath?
+Like her mother-in-law, Jane was illiterate.
 It was in Bath that Hamlet’s career as a silhouettist revived.
 Indeed the majority of surviving silhouettes by Hamlet were painted during the period 1805 to 1816.

 During these years Bath was at the height of its popularity with a steady influx of well-heeled visitors arriving to take the waters, and all seeking diversions to while away their days.
 Capitalising on this, Hamlet ran a busy studio in Union Street, within easy walking distance of the Roman Baths and the Abbey.